Your ultimate Amelia Island guide to beaches, food, & tours.

 Amelia Island Tea

-This refreshing drink puts a local twist on a classic beach cocktail, making it a popular choice on warm afternoons.
+This refreshing cocktail puts a local spin on a classic beach drink with a smooth blend of spirits and citrus.
+It's a popular choice on warm afternoons and pairs well with fresh seafood.

 Smoked Old Fashioned